Lessons From 100 Implementations: Public Safety

 - What is the chain of command?

 - How are documents and data entering and leaving your process now?

 - What it will take to streamline these documents and data types?

 - Does a knowledge library already exist?

-If you’re considering a move to a more automated records request management solution, download our Implementation Discovery worksheet!
+If you’re considering a move to a more automated records request management solution, download our free Implementation Discovery worksheet.
 It will help you and your team discover what’s working well and what might need an overhaul in your public records request intake form.